 Spotlight Not Working on macOS Monterey?
 Reindex It to Fix

-Have you encountered any of the following problems on macOS Monterey?
+Have you ever encountered any of the following problems on macOS Monterey?

 - Spotlight doesn't display apps.

 - Spotlight search isn't functioning.

 - You cannot get the expected results from Spotlight.

 - The Finder search isn't working.

 Actually, all these problems can be solved by resetting the Spotlight Index.
 In this blog post, we'll walk you through how to reindex Spotlight in 3 easy ways.

 What Spotlight Can Help You Do

 Spotlight is a handy search feature on macOS.
 It allows you to quickly find apps, documents, and other files.
-With Siri's suggestions below the results list, you can also get the news, videos, articles, and more about the keyword you're searching for.
-In addition, Spotlight can perform calculations and conversions for currency, temperature, and measurement.
+With Siri's suggestions below the results list, you can also get news, videos, articles, and more about the keyword you're searching for.
+Additionally, Spotlight can perform calculations and conversions for currency, temperature, and measurement.

 How to Rebuild Spotlight Index on macOS Monterey

 In recent years, Apple has enhanced this feature to make it easier to use.
-Sometimes, however, you can't use Spotlight to find the file you're sure is stored on your Mac.
-The reason for the problem may be that your system is blocking Spotlight from searching the folder where the file is located.
-To check if a file is prevented from being searched, click Apple menu > System Preferences > Spotlight > Search Results.
-The deselected folders in the list will not appear in the Spotlight search results.
+Sometimes, however, you can't use Spotlight to find files you're sure are stored on your Mac.
+The cause of the problem may be that your system is blocking Spotlight from searching the folder where the file is located.
+To check if a file is prevented from searching, click the Apple menu > System Preferences > Spotlight > Search Results.
+Folders not selected in the list will not appear in the Spotlight search results.

 Method 1.
 Force Mac to Reindex Spotlight

 - Click the Apple Menu > System Preferences > Spotlight.

-- Select the folder or disk you want to reindex and add it to the list of locations that Spotlight is prevented from searching.
-Or you can drag the fold or disk to the list.
+- Select the folder or disk to reindex and add it to the list of locations that Spotlight is prevented from searching.
+Or you can drag a folder or disk to the list.

 - Highlight the fold or disk you just added and click the Minus button to remove it from the list.

-- Quit System Preferences.
-The Spotlight will begin to reindex the contents in the folder or disk.
+- Quit System Preferences, and the Spotlight will start reindexing the contents of the folder or disk.